jasonkneen/RESTe/readme.md

 api.config({
     debug: true, // allows logging to console of ::REST:: messages
     autoValidateParams: false, // set to true to throw errors if <param> url properties are not passed
-    validatesSecureCertificate: false, // set to true to force SSL certificate on HTTPS calls to be valid
+    validatesSecureCertificate: false, // Optional: If not specified, default behaviour from http://goo.gl/sJvxzS is kept.
     timeout: 4000,
     url: "https://api.parse.com/1/",
     requestHeaders: {